Nvelop

 Standard PO

-One-time purchase for specific goods or services.
-Most common type.
+A single purchase for specific goods or services.
+The most common PO type.

 Blanket PO

-Agreement to purchase up to a certain amount over a period.
+Agreement to purchase up to a set amount over a period.
 Individual releases created as needed.

 Contract PO

 PO created against an existing contract.
-Uses contract terms and pricing.
+Uses pre-agreed terms and pricing automatically.

-Pro tip: Automate PO creation where possible.
+Pro tip: Automate PO creation wherever possible.
 Catalog purchases, contract-based buying, and recurring purchases can generate POs automatically, reducing manual work and errors.

 Invoicing and Three-Way Match

-After goods or services are received, suppliers send invoices for payment.
-Three-way match is the process of verifying that purchase order, goods receipt, and invoice all match before approving payment.
+After goods or services are received, suppliers send invoices.
+Three-way match is the process of verifying that the purchase order, goods receipt, and invoice all align before approving payment.

 Figure 4: Three-way match process